WorldHealthOrganization/app/.github/pull_request_template.md

 <!-- Title should be a short phrase, e.g. "Add survey functionality".
 Detailed description should include any design decisions you want reviewers to take note of -->

 <!--
-Add the Issue number assigned to you that this PR fully resolves Closes #0
+Add the Issue number(s) assigned to you that this PR fully resolves, if any Closes #0
 -->